Kimiblock/Paper-updater/README.md

 # Paper-updater
+Set `serverPath` and `version` at the top of file.
-Run `./Update.sh` to update your server and install Geyser and SAC anti-cheat
+Run `./Update.sh` to update your server and install Geyser and SAC anti-cheat.